 PAD is a disease that increasingly affects people as they age, particularly those with diabetes and those who have ever smoked.
 PAD is often ignored as many people think the pain or aching is related to aging or arthritis.

 Although there is no "cure" for PAD there are many ways to prevent the progression of the disease.
 Good health practices, a healthy diet, exercise, and not smoking will slow the progression of PAD.
 Medications can often reduce its symptoms.
-Control of risk factors (such as blood cholesterol, blood pressure, diabetes) and use of "anti-platelet" medications can lessen the effect of the most severe consequences of PAD.
+Control of risk factors (such as cholesterol, blood pressure, diabetes) and use of "anti-platelet" medications can lessen the effect of the most severe consequences of PAD.

 Work with your doctor